 I was born in Thessaloniki, Greece in 1992.
 I studied Mechanical Engineering at the University of Thessaly in Volos, Greece.
 During my undergraduate studies, I specialized in Computational and Continuum Mechanics under the supervision of Prof. Nick Aravas.
 In 2015, I obtained the diploma in Mechanical Engineering and decided to pursue doctoral studies in Mechanical Engineering and Applied Mathematics in the United States.

 That pursuit brought me to the J.A.
-Paulson School of Engineering and Applied Sciences at Harvard University, where I joined the Bertoldi group, and since 2015 I have been conducting research in the fields of Soft Robotics and Mechanical Metamaterials under the supervision of Prof. Katia Bertoldi.
+Paulson School of Engineering and Applied Sciences at Harvard University, where I joined the Bertoldi group, to conduct research in the fields of Soft Robotics and Mechanical Metamaterials under the supervision of Prof. Katia Bertoldi.

-In my research I use a combination of numerical models, finite element simulations, analytical solutions and experiments to study the behavior of non-linear solids structures and devices.
+In my research I used a combination of numerical models, finite element simulations, analytical solutions and experiments to study the behavior of non-linear solids structures and devices.